kuporific/functional-encryption-algorithms/README.md

 # Exercises in Crypto Algorithms

+Adding a line to master for PR test.

 This project is a collection of crypto algorithms implemented in a few languages I'm interested in.
 The purpose is purely for my own learning and fun.

 ## Algorithms implemented